I was chatting to a ‘mumpreneur’ recently and she was asking me about how to handle school holidays.

 Childcare costs can take 50% or more of your gross hourly earnings.
 If you have more than one child you can find yourself earning less than the cost of childcare since childminders and nurseries charge per child.

-The ever changing working family childcare tax credits scheme may help.
+The ever changing working family schemes may help.
 You need to be available to work for at least 16 hours a week – even if you are not able to charge someone for them.
 So keep a careful record of how you spend your time as well as your income or you will fall between the gaps in the scheme.
 If you are not working school holidays these will show up as zero hours for almost one third of the year!

 School holidays hurt your business